canalplus/rx-player/doc/api/Buffer_Control/getMaxVideoBufferSize.md

 This setting can be updated either by:

 - calling the [setMaxVideoBufferSize](./setMaxVideoBufferSize.md) method.
-- instanciating an RxPlayer with a `maxVideoBufferSize` property set.
+- instantiating an RxPlayer with a `maxVideoBufferSize` property set.

 ## Syntax